gtedavid/matrix-multiply-exec-time/README.md

 - _Plotting syntax_, line 76, inspired from Example 2 on https://www.educba.com/pandas-dataframe-plot/_

-_Please note that I'm not in anyway responsible for malfunctioning of the use of Python or any of the librairies used._
+_Please note that I'm not in anyway responsible for malfunctioning of the use of Python, abusive number entry in the program or any of the librairies used._

 If the authors of the above posts would like to see their content be deleted from this program, feel free to provide any proof of it being yours.